 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-Booting TrueNAS CORE using Home Assistant
+Waking up TrueNAS CORE with Home Assistant

 Shutting down a TrueNAS CORE system using Home Assistant can be slightly more complex.
 There is no option for reverse WOL or similar functionality, and no standard method for handling shutdowns.
 Therefore, I have chosen to use the TrueNAS CORE API.
 To make the API call, you can create a REST command that includes the following details: